jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-139.md

 This goes on until the halves of these channels match so well that they form complete channels.

-When this happens, the striated particles found in fire and also in other bodies flow more freely through these channels.
+When this happens, the virtual photons found in fire and also in other bodies flow more freely through these channels.

-The striated particles hinder the small surfaces from changing their positions as easily as before.
+The virtual photons hinder the small surfaces from changing their positions as easily as before.

 They are prevented from being easily disjoined by:
 - the contiguity of these surfaces